mortylen/ml-compass-guide/README.md

 # ML Compass Guide

-Welcome to ML Compass Guide.
+Welcome.

+ML Compass Guide is an educational project aimed at helping developers, students, and researchers learn machine learning concepts and practices.

 > The **main hub for web site:**
 > [mlcompassguide.dev](https://mlcompassguide.dev)